-Luke Whitelock, alumnus and Art Director of Disney’s upcoming live-action Cruella, joined AUB film school students for an online Q&A on January 28.
+Luke Whitelock, alumnus and art director of Disney’s upcoming live-action Cruella, joined AUB film school students for an online Q&A on 28 January.

-Luke has also worked as Assistant Art Director for Daniel Craig’s last outing as James Bond: No Time to Die, which is currently due for release in October 2021.
+Luke has also worked as assistant art director for Daniel Craig’s last outing as James Bond – No Time to Die – currently due for release in October 2021.

 Luke’s career is far reaching and varied, with his work even featuring at The Wizarding World of Harry Potter in Orlando, Florida.
 Almost a decade after completing work experience on the third instalment of the Harry Potter film franchise as a student, Luke was brought on board as a draftsman for the Universal Orlando theme park extension of the attraction.

 AUB was incredibly excited to welcome Luke back to Bournemouth Film School for a live student Q&A; the first of an exciting programme of guests and events for AUB's ‘Industry Online’ initiative.
 Students on courses in the film school will now be able to access an online resource to inform, inspire and learn from leading industry professionals; with upcoming live events, previous talks, Q&As and podcasts.